Want more content like this in your inbox once a month?

 Organizations where employees review their personal goals quarterly—or even more often—were nearly four times more likely to score at the top of Bersin by Deloitte’s Total Performance Index.

 Some goals, like your desired customer NPS, might remain steadfast.
-However more often than not, fluctuations in the business environment will call for goals to be revisited and adapted in line with the current scenario.
+However, more often than not, fluctuations in the business environment will call for goals to be revisited and adapted in line with the current scenario.

 Successful organizations allow for goals to be changed and targets to be altered if the assumptions used to set them change unexpectedly.
 This helps ensure employees actually have relevant goals they are working towards every day, and all their contributions are duly accounted for in any performance related decisions.

 Successful organizations focus on on-going feedback provided informally in the natural flow of work and rapid feedback loops that give people specific and actionable inputs to implement in real time, learn from and course correct before it is too late.

 Leading players like Accenture, Adobe and Deloitte have reported that regular, organic and multi-directional conversations between managers and their team members in the form of informal team check-ins have led to more meaningful discussions, deeper insights and greater employee satisfaction.

 Debbie Cohen, VP HR once stated “Mozilla was experiencing large, global growth.
 We needed iterative, ongoing dialogue on the impact of contributions.
 At the same time, we wanted to build community and recognition.”
 By allowing employees to socially recognize a job well done, a helping hand, someone going above and beyond, or even company values demonstrated in the moment, organizations can promote a culture of collaboration, improve engagement, increase job satisfaction and motivate employees to improve performance.

 Additionally, social recognition also promotes building on one’s strengths rather than highlighting one’s weaknesses.
 A Gallup study found that teams with managers who received recognition on their strengths showed 12.5% greater productivity than teams with managers who received no recognition.
 Good for the employees AND good for the business?
 Sounds like a win-win to us.

 Unlinking development and compensation

 In addition, when employees are competing for their share of the bonus pool or chasing the highest individual rating, teamwork and collaboration gets significantly hampered.
 When you review performance, the focus must be purely on what the employee did and how he or she can do it better next time.
-Whether you call this a performance review, a 1:1, or a check-in, it doesn't matter.
+Whether you call it appraisals or performance reviews, it doesn't matter.
 The key is to have an open and frank discussion where everyone involved listens and exchanges views.